TheJade/CalmCube/README.md

 rm -r DIRECTORY_NAME
 ^^removes the whole directory, careful cuz it's permanent, you have to remove/rename the old clone to be able to download a new one, will need to type y or yes to confirm the removal of the files

+sudo shutdown -h now
+^^turn off the raspberry pi right away, this is the best way to shutdown the raspberry pi